codemagic-ci-cd/codemagic-docs/content/integrations/browserstack-integration.md

 2. Upload test suite
 3. Start testing

-In order to achive the above-mentioned steps, you need use the following curl commands after generating the respective artifacts:
+In order to achive the above-mentioned steps, you need use the following cURL commands after generating the respective artifacts:

 ```
  - name: BrowserStack upload